sharvilpradhan/image-caption-generation/README.md

-# image-caption-generation
-Caption Generation for Images
+#Caption Generation for Images

+##What I learnt?
+- Image parsing and pre-processing
+- Language modeling using Long Short Term Memory (LSTM) model
+- Evaluation tools for NLP techniques